tomsWebConsulting/twcsl/v7.1/Make Navigation Folders Clickable/README.md

   ```

 * Add code from file **[make navigation folders clickable.html][5]** to
-  Settings > Developer Tools > Code Injection > FOOTER.
-Please see [Add code to code
+  Website > Website Tools > Code Injection > FOOTER.
+Please see [Add code to
-  injection][6].
+  code injection][6].
 Read the code for any instructions within.

 ## Make a Donation